Reach Your Destination Easily

 So I kept it simple.
 The lettering forms a wave.
 The wave alludes to the journey.
 The positioning is circular, like yin and yang.
 Like the seasons.
 Whatever the weather, whatever the occasion.

 Another nice thing about the simplistic design is that it's more eco friendly, there's less intricacy, less ink, less waste - you name it.
 So there we go.
-That's my journey.
+That's the Ryde journey.
 There’s obviously always more inspiration, people and places that influenced along the way but that's us in a nutshell.
 Looking forward to having you along with us.